CumulusNetworks/docs/content/cumulus-linux-515/Installation-Management/Upgrading-Cumulus-Linux.md

 weight: 30
 toc: 3
 ---
-There are multiple ways to upgrade Cumulus Linux, including options supporting {{<link url="#issu" text="In-Service-System-Upgrade (ISSU)">}} to upgrade an active switch with minimal disruption to the network:
+This guide describes the three methods for upgrading Cumulus Linux.
+Two of these methods support {{<link url="#issu" text="In-Service-System-Upgrade (ISSU)">}}, enabling you to upgrade with minimal disruption to network traffic.

+To upgrade Cumulus Linux, choose one of the three upgrade methods:

-- Install a new Cumulus Linux image with {{<link url="#image-upgrade" text="Optimized image upgrade">}}, supporting ISSU.
+- Install a new Cumulus Linux image with {{<link url="#optimized-image-upgrade" text="optimized image upgrade">}}, (ISSU support and maintains the current switch configuration)
-- Upgrade only changed packages with {{<link url="#package-upgrade" text="package upgrade">}}, supporting ISSU.
+- Upgrade only changed packages with {{<link url="#package-upgrade" text="package upgrade">}} (ISSU support and maintains the current switch configuration)
-- Install a new Cumulus Linux image with <span class="a-tooltip">[ONIE](## "Open Network Install Environment")</span>, an impactful upgrade requiring manual backup and restoral of your switch configuration.
+- Install a new Cumulus Linux image with {{<link url="#onie-image-upgrade" text="ONIE">}} (no ISSU support and you will need to manually back up and restore your switch configuration)
-## ISSU
+## Upgrades with ISSU Support

-<span class="a-tooltip">[ISSU](## "In Service System Upgrade")</span> enables you to upgrade the switch software while the network continues to forward packets with minimal disruption to the network.
+<span class="a-tooltip">[ISSU](## "In Service System Upgrade")</span> enables you to upgrade the switch software while the network continues to forward packets with minimal disruption to the network, also called a hitless upgrade.

-Cumulus Linux supports ISSU with
+Cumulus Linux supports two methods that use ISSU:
-- Optimized image upgrade
+- {{<link url="#optimized-image-upgrade" text="Optimized image upgrade">}}
-- Package upgrade
+- {{<link url="#package-upgrade" text="Package upgrade">}}

-The switch must be configured in half resource mode before you start the software upgrade.
-When the switch is in half resource mode mode, restarting the switch after an upgrade with a warm reboot (`nv action reboot system mode warm`) results in no traffic loss (this is a hitless upgrade).
+Before you start the upgrade, you must configure the switch in half-resource mode.
+When the switch operates in half-resource mode, performing a warm reboot (using the `nv action reboot system mode warm` command) results in a hitless upgrade.
 For more information about reboot modes, refer to {{<link url="System-Power-and-Switch-Reboot/#switch-reboot" text="Switch Reboot Modes">}}.

 To configure the switch in half resource mode: